John Wrote About the Word of God. Mary Believed the Word of God. What do YOU Think About It?

 A Most Astounding Transaction

 It was through His Word that God created all things (God said, “Let there be light.”).
 The Word, preexistent from the beginning, the creative force behind the universe, was made flesh.
 But wait, there’s more… It wasn’t just that the preexistent creator became mere flesh, it’s that he humbled himself even further.
-As Paul put it, Jesus “made himself of no reputation, took upon himself the form of a servant, and was made in the likeness of men…” (Phil 2:7).
+As Paul put it, Jesus “made himself of no reputation, took upon himself the form of a servant, and was made in the likeness of men…” (Philippians 2:7).

 And yes, he was born like all men, tiny and fragile and vulnerable.
 He was helpless and hungry and had to be protected like any other baby.
 He cried, snuggled and nursed.
 The boy Jesus grew in wisdom and stature over time, in the manner of men.
 In so doing, he created a new and unthinkable paradigm for the Creator: He became part of his own creation.